Nusiq/mcblend/docs/texture_customization/index.md

 Masks are filters that are applied to the texture when it is generated.
 Each UV-group has 6 faces.
 You can switch between faces to edit with "Side:" dropdown menu.
-The image below shows how the names of the sides (side1-6) are corelated to their placement on the texture.
+The image below shows how the names of the sides (side1-6) are correlated to their placement on the texture.

 ![](../img/faces.png)